This report is filled with fictional sample content to show you the depth of detail you can get from a fully upgraded mydiscprofile report.

 Relationships with others are probably the key component in any discussion of personality: in fact, how we perceive others, and how others perceive us, lie at the heart of what 'personality' means.

-When it comes to relating to others, it's simply not possible to understand their motivations and intentions directly: instead, it's normal to consider others' behaviour through the filter of your own attitudes and presumptions.
+When it comes to relating to others, it's simply not possible to understand their motivations and intentions directly: instead, it's normal to consider others' behavior through the filter of your own attitudes and presumptions.
 This 'filtering' effect can have an enormous effect on the way you understand others, and on the way that others see you.

 In this section, we look at the most important aspects of your personality when it comes to understanding and judging those around you.
 These are the most important things you look for when you're interacting with others, and they also help to define the kinds of preconceptions you bring to bear in communication.

 Your own presumptions will necessarily affect your understanding of others' personal styles, but this is equally true of everyone else.
-In the same way that you tend to interpret others' attitudes in your own terms, those around you will also be applying their own 'filters' to your behaviour.
+In the same way that you tend to interpret others' attitudes in your own terms, those around you will also be applying their own 'filters' to your behavior.
 Those filters can be extremely varied, and there isn't space to go into all the possible combinations here, but it is possible to make a few general comments.